We get it. You understand the importance of having an optimized website in driving conversions and accelerating growth.

 KickResume keeps their design thank you page simple, sleek, and of course complete with social media accounts.

-In case you’re wondering, this is how a Thank You page is different from a Confirmation page
+2. How is a Thank You page different from a Confirmation page?

 A thank you page and a confirmation email may seem like the same thing since they both communicate to the customer regarding the action they have taken on your website.
 However, there is a line of difference between them.